prideout/book-webgl/README.md

 # master

-- Test nodejs server locally before debugging nodejitsu

 - ch 1 & 2 tangling (please, no fresnel buddha or king tut stuff yet) ^-- really need to hammer out the vector math stuff!

 - Add lighting to ParametricSurf

+- Pay for nodejitsu -- maybe it'll get faster

 - Invite dbanks as a collaborator